Updated on January 3, 2023

 The college experience is more than just occupational training.
-Nonetheless, college can provide both a well-rounded education while also empowering you to pursue your passions and excel in a meaningful career.
+It can provide both a well-rounded education while also empowering you to continue your lifelong journey to a fulfilling career and a meaningful life.

 College is the perfect environment to explore your options.
-You don’t have to have your life mapped out the minute you set foot on campus.
+You probably won’t have your life mapped out the minute you set foot on campus.
+That’s OK.
 Take a variety of classes, meet people with different interests, join organizations, talk to your career center, and find what interests you.

 Here are some other factors to consider.

 Is Money the Most Important Factor in Choosing a Career?